 In most cases, newborn babies stay with their mothers during the entire hospital stay.
 They are seen every day by the newborn healthcare team, which includes an attending physician, nurse practitioner, or a resident physician.
 They will examine your baby and talk to you about all the things you and your baby are learning to do.

-There are many benefits to keeping babies close together with their mothers.
+There are many benefits to keeping babies close to their parents.
 We encourage you to hold your newborn baby naked (except for a diaper) on your own skin, with a blanket covering you both, during your awake and alert times.
-Babies who are frequently held "skin to skin" are:
+Babies who are frequently held skin-to-skin:

-- More likely to latch onto the breast and to breastfeed easily
+- Are more likely to latch onto the breast and to breastfeed easily

 - Have more stable and normal skin temperatures, heart rates, and blood pressure

 - Have better blood sugars